 “If you’ll look at the last shelf on the cart, you’ll find a nice assortment of knives there.
 Look through them and find one you like.
 Sheaths for them are in the drawer beneath it.”
 As she spoke, Lareen sat down and picked up one of the stacks of papers.

 Telling herself she had no right to think such things, Talia studied the eleven blades left.
 One by one, she picked them up and tested their balance and weight as well as how they felt in her hand.
-She put three of these quickly off on the rejected pile.
-After several more minutes, she finally settled on a thin, double-edged blade with a leather grip.
+She put three of these swiftly off on the rejected pile.
+After several more minutes, she finally settled on a thin, double-edged knife with a leather grip.
 She very much enjoyed the comfortable fit of the grip in her hand.
-The blade was also light, possessed good balance, and appeared to be able to take a good amount of abuse.
+The blade was also light, possessed good balance, and appeared to be able to take some amount of abuse.

 She placed all the other knives back in the cart, then opened the drawer beneath and sifted through the sheaths there until she found one that would handle her blade.